lunstb/NHS-Operations/Setting_Up_Local_Database/README.md

 ```
 vim .ssh/authorized_keys
 ```
 Once you run this you should see a list of different keys.
 Copy paste your key into the list on a new line then save the file.
-If you don't know how to use vim look it up.
+If you don't know how to use vim click this [link](https://coderwall.com/p/adv71w/basic-vim-commands-for-getting-started).

 ### Creating the Secure Connection